-The application site comprises an area of hard-surfacing and a garage block which once served the homes that surround the site.
+The application site comprises an area of hard-surfacing that was once a central car park area that served the homes that surrounds the site.
 The site is accessed off Ash Grove and sits amongst residential properties to all four sides.